 As from December 2015 new Belgian legislation modifies the minimum guaranteed rates of return applicable to Belgian defined contribution plans.
 For insured plans, the rates of 3.25% on employer contributions and 3.75% on employee contributions will continue to apply to the accumulated pre-2016 contributions.
 For contributions paid as from January 1, 2016, a new variable minimum guaranteed rate of return applies.
 From 2016 through 2020, the minimum guaranteed rate of return was 1.75% and this is also the best estimate for 2021.
-Due to the statutory minimum guaranteed return, Belgian defined contribution plans under IFRS.
+Due to the statutory minimum guaranteed return, Belgian defined contribution plans do not meet the definition of defined contribution plans under IFRS.
 Therefore, the Belgian defined contribution plans are classified as defined benefit plans.